 Cluttered space = cluttered mind.
 Start your morning in an environment that feels calm.

-Trick: Treat your bedroom like a minimalist retreat, not a storage unit.
+• Pretend your bedroom is a hotel, not a storage unit.

 Step 3: Streamline Your Breakfast